francocerino/BlockchainTracer/README.md

       [Continue list, reading remaining items from 1.]

- 5. Give the user things needed for reproducibility the model.
+ 5. Give the user things needed to reproduce models.
  6. Ensure the code is easy to use and works well.
     - Python code to facilitate technical people, not necessarily in blockchain.
     - Integration with EVM blockchains (the most used and highly decentralized).